-Compliance Offset Protocol Ozone Depleting Substances Projects, October 20, 2011 and Compliance Offset Protocol Ozone Depleting Substances Projects, November 14, 2014;

-Compliance Offset Protocol Livestock Projects, October 20, 2011 and Compliance Offset Protocol Livestock Projects, November 14, 2014;

-Compliance Offset Protocol Urban Forest Projects, October 20, 2011;

-Compliance Offset Protocol U.S. Forest Projects, October 20, 2011, Compliance Offset Protocol U.S. Forest Projects, November 14, 2014 and Compliance Offset Protocol U.S. Forest Projects, June 25, 2015;

-Compliance Offset Protocol Mine Methane Capture Projects, April 25, 2014; and

-Compliance Offset Protocol Rice Cultivation Projects, June 25, 2015.

 Offset Project Reporting Requirements.
-An Offset Project Operator or Authorized Project Designee shall submit an Offset Project Data Report to ARB or an Offset Project Registry for each Reporting Period as defined in section 95802.
+An Offset Project Operator or Authorized Project Designee shall submit an Offset Project Data Report to CARB or an Offset Project Registry for each Reporting Period as defined in section 95802.
 Each Offset Project Data Report must cover a single Reporting Period.
 Reporting Periods must be contiguous; there must be no gaps in reporting once the first Reporting Period has commenced.
 If the Offset Project Operator or Authorized Project Designee fails to submit an Offset Project Data Report, then the Offset Project will be considered terminated and not eligible for ARB offset credits.
-An Offset Project Data Report may be submitted after the deadline identified in section 95976(d)(8), but before the end of the next Reporting Period, to maintain continuous reporting; however, no ARB offset credits will be issued for the GHG emission reduction or removal enhancements quantified and reported in the Offset Project Data Report pursuant to section 95976(d)(9).
+An Offset Project Data Report may be submitted after the deadline identified in section 95976(d)(2), but before the end of the next Reporting Period, to maintain continuous reporting; however, no ARB offset credits will be issued for the GHG emission reduction or removal enhancements quantified and reported in the Offset Project Data Report pursuant to section 95976(d)(3).
 For projects developed under the Compliance Offset Protocol in section 95973(a)(2)(C)1., there may be one Offset Project Data Report submitted for each offset project and the Offset Project Data Report may cover up to a maximum of 12 months of data.
-The Offset Project Operator or Authorized Project Designee must submit an Offset Project Data Report to ARB or an Offset Project Registry within 28 months of listing their offset project pursuant to section 95975 and must also meet all other applicable deadlines pertaining to submittal of the Offset Project Data Report.
+The Offset Project Operator or Authorized Project Designee must submit an Offset Project Data Report to CARB or an Offset Project Registry within 28 months of listing their offset project pursuant to section 95975 and must also meet all other applicable deadlines pertaining to submittal of the Offset Project Data Report.
 If the Offset Project Operator or Authorized Project Designee does not submit an Offset Project Data Report to ARB or an Offset Project Registry within 28 months of listing an offset project, then the Offset Project Operator or Authorized Project Designee must update the listing information in the Offset Project Data Report to reflect the most recent version of the Compliance Offset Protocol for that project type in order to remain eligible to be issued ARB offset credits.
-If an Offset Project Data Report that does not meet the 28 month deadline also fails to meet the deadline in section 95976(d)(8), an Offset Project Data Report covering the Reporting Period must be submitted using the most recent version of the Compliance Offset Protocol; however, no ARB offset credits will be issued for the GHG emission reductions or removal enhancements, pursuant to section 95976(d)(9).
-For forestry offset projects, when an Offset Project Data Report is not filed within the deadline specified in section 95976(d)(8), the values used for AConsite,y-1 and BConsite,y-1 in the Offset Project Data Report for the following Reporting Period will be the AConsite,y and BConsite,y values reported in the untimely Offset Project Data Report for the preceding Reporting Period.
-The Offset Project Data Report shall contain the information required by the applicable version of the Compliance Offset Protocol for that offset project type as set forth in:
+If an Offset Project Data Report that does not meet the 28 month deadline also fails to meet the deadline in section 95976(d)(2), an Offset Project Data Report covering the Reporting Period must be submitted using the most recent version of the Compliance Offset Protocol; however, no ARB offset credits will be issued for the GHG emission reductions or removal enhancements, pursuant to section 95976(d)(3).
+For forestry offset projects, when an Offset Project Data Report is not filed within the deadline specified in section 95976(d)(2), the values used for AConsite,y-1 and BConsite,y-1 in the Offset Project Data Report for the following Reporting Period will be the AConsite,y and BConsite,y values reported in the untimely Offset Project Data Report for the preceding Reporting Period.
+The Offset Project Data Report shall contain the information required by the applicable version of the Compliance Offset Protocol for that offset project type as set forth in section 95973(a)(2)(C).